oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/index.rst

 All Products Page
 ^^^^^^^^^^^^^^^^^

 All Products page displays all available products from the master catalog grouped by categories.
-See :ref:`All Products Page <sys--conf--commerce--catalog--special-pages>` topic for more information on how to enable All Products page and include it in the web catalog or frontend menu on the OroCommerce front store.
+See :ref:`All Products Page <sys--conf--commerce--catalog--special-pages>` topic for more information on how to enable All Products page and include it in the web catalog or frontend menu on the OroCommerce storefront.

 .. finish_configuration